saghul/tornaduv/README.rst

 A Tornado IOLoop based on pyuv
 ==============================

-tornado-pyuv is a Tornado IOLoop implementation which uses pyuv as the networking library instead of the builtin epoll and kqueue pollers included in Tornado.
+tornado-pyuv is a `Tornado <http://www.tornadoweb.org/>_` IOLoop implementation which uses `pyuv <http://github.com/saghul/pyuv>`_ as the networking library instead of the builtin epoll and kqueue pollers included in Tornado.

 pyuv is a Python interface for libuv, a high performance asynchronous networking library used as the platform layer for NodeJS.

-Source code is on `GitHub <http://github.com/saghul/pyuv>`_.

 Motivation